-The late seventies drilling boom featured three things—fast money, prominent drugs and rampant inexperience.
-The most experienced roughneck on the night tower had less than a year of oil field work under his belt.
-The rest, well . . .
+The eighties drilling boom featured three things—fast money, prominent drugs, and rampant inexperience.
+The most experienced roughneck on the night crew had less than a year of oil field work under his belt.
+The rest, well. . .

-My samples weren’t waiting for me at the usual place and I climbed the stairs to the drill floor in search of the driller.
-Instead, at the top of the flight I found an empty doghouse and a fresh joint of pipe turning slowly.
+My samples weren’t waiting for me at the usual place so I climbed the stairs to the drill floor in search of the driller.
+I found an empty doghouse and a fresh joint of pipe turning slowly.
 There was no one in sight.
 Above the pungent odor of burning diesel fuel, I smelled something wafting up from below: the unmistakable scent of pot.
 I started down the stairs toward the smell.
 Following my nose to the mud bin, I found two of the roughnecks.
-They were young, early twenties, and from the look in their disjointed eyes, both stoned.
+They were young, probably in their early twenties.
+From the look in their disjointed eyes, both were stoned.

 “Did you fellows forget to catch my samples?”

 As I rounded the drilling rig, a heavy steel cheater bar tumbled off the rig floor, missing my head by inches and bouncing as it hit the ground.
 With my heart racing from a rush of adrenaline, I glanced up to get a glimpse of what or who was responsible.
 Seeing no one there, I raced up the steep steps to find the dog house and rig floor deserted.
-When I retraced my steps down the steep ramp, I found my missing samples had miraculously appeared in their normal place, tied to the bottom rail.
+When I retraced my steps down the steep ramp, I found my missing samples had miraculously appeared, tied to the bottom rail in their normal place.
 Feeling I would get no satisfaction as to how the accident had occurred, I started back toward the RV.
 Waiting for me at the vehicle’s door was a large pentagram, painted in the sand with oil.
 On the front step was a headless chicken, its muscles still twitching.

-I rushed into the RV, my heart racing.
+My heart was racing as I rushed into the RV.
 “You’re not going to believe this,” I shouted to get Anne’s and Ray’s attention.
 “Quick, come see.”